DreamHollow/CMakeEasy/README.md

 *** If you're on Linux: ***

-[If the build.sh script is not executable]:

-You can just change the build.sh script to "executable" through the properties menu, then run the script by double clicking it.
+Currently, CMakeEasy can be used in two different ways.
+If you want to install a local version of CMakeEasy without installing it to your system, just remove the "install" commands on your CMakeLists.txt file.

+Then you should run 'build_db.sh' and it will generate a working debug setup.
+You will have to run CMakeEasy through terminal directly in the folder.

-If you are on a Linux distribution that does not allow you to do this in your desktop environment, just navigate to your local CMakeEasy folder and use this command:
+If you cannot execute the pre-configured bash scripts like 'build_db.sh' and 'install.sh', then you should go to your CMakeEasy folder and use this command:

-`sudo chmod +x build.sh`
+`sudo chmod +x build_db.sh`

-[If it is]:

-The build.sh script automatically runs the CMakeEasy installation process.
+The build_db script automatically creates the CMakeEasy binary.

+If you are a super user, using
+`sudo ./install.sh`
+should install CMakeEasy fully to your system.

+Then you can run CMakeEasy straight from your terminal like any other program.

 This is a much faster way than manually typing out the build/make commands.